 29.12.2017, by Frederique de Roos

-In her first article ‘Net Neutrality: Part One‘, Frederique de Roos explains the term of net neutrality.
+In the first article of this series, called Net Neutrality: Part One, I explained the term of net neutrality.
 How will our future look like regarding this challenging topic?

 Tim Berners-Lee, the creator the world-wide-web itself had this to say on the subject:

 “When I invented the web, I didn’t have to ask anyone for permission, and neither did America’s successful internet entrepreneurs when they started their businesses.
 To reach its full potential, the internet must remain a permissionless space for creativity, innovation and free expression.
 In today’s world, companies can’t operate without internet, and access to it is controlled by just a few providers.
 The FCC’s announcements today suggest they want to step back and allow concentrated market players to pick winners and losers online.
 Their talk is all about getting more people connected, but what is the point if your ISP only lets you watch the movies they choose, just like the old days of cable?”

 Ajit Pai, the current chairman of the FCC, and the spearhead of the campaign against Title II, has provided multiple statements on why he thinks reversing Title II is in the best interest of the American people;

 “It will bring high-speed Internet access to more Americans.” – Without regulations from the government small internet providers could have a better chance in competing with established companies.
 This could potentially provide access to the internet in smaller, remote communities where big Internet Service Providers (ISPs) won’t cater.

 “It will create jobs” – If these small internet providers get the opportunity to expand, there could be a surge of jobs; connecting utility poles, laying fiber, and it could give start-up companies in rural areas better opportunities to grow.

 “It will boost competition” – Smaller ISPs could have better opportunities to compete with bigger ones.